michael34666/Training/Training/ecommerce/README.md

   - Be able to filter by date and price range.**done**
   - When changing the size of the window, the site should still look okay.-**done**

-  - Ability to add products to cart.
+  - Ability to add products to cart. -do button add logic

 - **Navbar**